Bartosso/LocalProxy/doc/Reasoning.md

    the cache.
 Because I use indexed sequence that guarantees the order for the currency pairs, it's enough to just validate the head pair.

-   It also doesn't make sense to validate every pair, because it will use our entire daily request limit for the target API (in case of continuous restarts and failures).
+   It also doesn't make sense to validate every pair and update values if any pair except the head is outdated - it will use our daily request limit for the target API (in case of continuous restarts and failures).

 5. I realized that thresholds I set for the initial data age validation